janmonschke/janmonschke.github.com/content/blog/2023-01-09-23-webmentions-in-gatsby/index.md

 });
 ```

-I noticed that all `wm_target` values have a trainling slash, but of my slugs only some of them did, so I made a little helper function (`ensureTrailingSlash`) that appends a slash in case the slug doesn't have one.
+I noticed that all `wm_target` values have a trainling slash, but only some of the `slug`s did, so I made a little helper function (`ensureTrailingSlash`) that appends a slash in case the slug doesn't have one.

 Now there is only one more filter missing.
-If you read the first part about fetching webmentions dynamically, you might remember that we're now also receiving like- and repost-mentions of our post.
+If you've read the first part about fetching webmentions dynamically, you might remember that we're now also receiving like- and repost-mentions of our post.
 Those lack some properties such as `content` and `published` which is why we filtered them out previously.
 We can achieve the same thing in GraphQL:

 ```graphql
 query Webmentions($publicUrl: String!) {